RV-SOFT Technology RVS-TECH DNSBL

 Who runs RV-SOFT Technology RVS-TECH DNSBL?

-The RV-SOFT Technology RVS-TECH DNSBL is operated by RV-SOFT Technology®, an organization based in the Czech Republic, EU.
-They manage and maintain the infrastructure for this specific blacklist.
+The RV-SOFT Technology RVS-TECH DNSBL is operated by RV-SOFT Technology, an organization based in the Czech Republic, EU.
+They manage the DNSBL infrastructure, listing data, and automatic expiry behavior for this blacklist (blocklist).

-How do I get removed and delisted from RV-SOFT Technology RVS-TECH DNSBL?
+How do I get delisted from RV-SOFT Technology RVS-TECH DNSBL?

-Removal from the RV-SOFT Technology RVS-TECH DNSBL is an automated process.
-There is no manual delisting form or request page.
-The system is time-based, which means an IP address will be automatically removed after reports of malicious activity from that IP stop.
+Removal from the RV-SOFT Technology RVS-TECH DNSBL is automated.
+There is no public manual delisting form for this DNSBL.
+The system is time-based, so an IP address is removed after the reports or detections that caused the listing stop.